Sebastiaanvdeursen/Team-Trein/code/algorithms/simulated_annealing/README.md

 ### Usage
 All algorithms can only be used from the root directory of the git.
-There they are performed by using main.py and then filling in the correct commandline arguments:
+There they are performed by using main.py and then filling in the correct commandline arguments.
 Run the code by typing
 ```
 python3 main.py large/small simulated number
 ```
-For number you can fill in any amount of iterations.
+For number you can fill in any integer to run the algorithm as many times as you want.
+In each iteration of the algorithm, we try to improve the score 10000 times.